-- While most content updates in City of Heroes add new missions and story arcs, there are occasions when the developers will go back and redo existing missions that were badly designed (making them very unpopular with the players) or that are now contradicted by changes to the game lore.
-Recently the infamous Positron Task Force was completely rewritten from the ground up after years of overwhelming negative feedback from players.
+- While most content updates in City of Heroes added new missions and story arcs, there were occasions when the developers would go back and redo existing missions that were badly designed (making them very unpopular with the players) or that were contradicted by changes to the game lore.
+The infamous Positron Task Force was completely rewritten from the ground up after years of overwhelming negative feedback from players.

-- This also can happen frequently with the Mission Architect feature as it is possible for the author to edit a story arc that they have published without taking it down and republishing.
-The arc still has the same ID number and player ratings, but can very well have been changed into a completely different story if the author so chose.
+- This also could happen frequently with the Mission Architect feature as it was possible for the author to edit a story arc that they have published without taking it down and republishing.
+The arc still had the same ID number and player ratings, but could very well have been changed into a completely different story if the author so chose.

-- Sometimes this is necessary as a exploit fix can have unintended consequences for authors who didn't try to write farming missions and now have to make changes to fix their damaged story arc.
+- Sometimes this was necessary as a exploit fix could have unintended consequences for authors who didn't try to write farming missions and now had to make changes to fix their damaged story arc.

 - A couple of changes were made to Portal for its ARG leading to the announcement of Portal 2.
 Specifically the ending was altered and a series of radios were added to the game with an accompanying achievement to find the locations where all the radios received a signal.

 - Fallout 3 had some changes made by its "Broken Steel" DLC (and by extension the Game of the Year Edition).
 Mostly to address complaints about the ending.note Although you still have to do it yourself if you want to be "good".

 - The last part was probably due to them not wanting to have Ron Perlman record another ending cutscene for this eventuality.